 Do not use high oleic sunflower oil.
 Use only the brand recommended in the ingredients list which is cold pressed, organic, unrefined, and low oleic.

 *Do NOT use powdered whey from the store as it is denatured.
-Do not use whey from making cheese as it will curdle the formula.
+Avoid whey from making cheese as it will curdle the formula.

 *Do not substitute pasteurized or powdered milk as these are heavily processed, denatured and allergenic foods.